jduelfer/critical-inquiries/_texts/2019-09-02-the-brothers-karamazov.markdown

 bookauthorurl: authors/fyodor-dostoevsky
 date: 2019-09-05 22:00:00 -0400
 categories: book
-description: The Brothers Karamazov is an immense novel buried beneath layers of disproportionate language and religious symbology that takes place in an unfamiliar 19th century Russian countryside.
-Though if the 21st century reader makes the effort to dive into its historical context and appreciate Dostoevsky's tough writing for what it is, a remarkable story emerges that explores the ethical and moral questions of injustice, hatred, love, and the fundamentals of human nature.
+description: The Brothers Karamazov is an immense novel that takes place in an unfamiliar 19th century Russian countryside.
+But if the 21st century reader makes the effort to dive into its historical context and Dostoevsky's tough writing, a remarkable story emerges that explores the ethical and moral questions of injustice, hatred, love, and the fundamentals of human nature.
 keywords: Karamazov russian literature review
 type: novel
 comments: true